Awareness raising films

 Missing appointments matter

-NHS Nottingham City CCG have commissioned a video animation aimed at citizens to encourage them to attend medical appointments, and to take children and adults they care for to their appointments.
+NHS Nottingham City CCG commissioned a video animation aimed at citizens to encourage them to attend medical appointments, and to take children and adults they care for to their appointments.
 The animation is aimed at raising awareness about the consequences of missing appointments and to ensure that children and adults get the medical care that they need.

 View missing appointments matter video.